 If you remember, at the beginning I told you that we have pairs of homologous chromosomes, each one coming from one of our parents.
 This means that, for each gene, we will have two variants (one on each chromosome) and these variants are called alleles.
 Each of these alleles will represent a specific SNP.

 Therefore, in the example of lactose intolerance, we will have two lactase genes (one on each homologous chromosome).
-If we have both variants allelic risk (ie those that cause a defective lactase) we will most likely be lactose intolerant.
-Instead, if we have both normal allelic variants we will not be.
-Finally, if we have one yes and one no, we will find ourselves in an intermediate case in which there may or may not be a certain intolerance (it will depend on each specific case).
+If we have the two risk allelic variants (i.e. those that cause a defective lactase) we will probably be lactose intolerant.
+On the other hand, if we have the two normal allelic variants, the probabilities are greatly reduced.
+Finally, if we have one yes and one no, we will find ourselves in an intermediate case in which we will have a slightly higher probability.